faradayio/bierstadt/README.md

 # bierstadt
-Automated print cartography with node.js and d3.js
+Automated thematic print cartography with node.js and d3.js

 <img src="img/domes.jpg" alt="The Domes of the Yosemite" id="domes" title="The Domes of the Yosemite"/>